piconomix/px-fwlib/README.md

 ![https://piconomix.com](https://github.com/piconomix/piconomix-fwlib/blob/master/doc/images/piconomix_banner_300x70.png)

-**piconomix-fwlib** is a collection of open source C firmware and documentation for microcontrollers to develop portable bare-metal code that is vendor and architecture neutral (or easier to reuse).
+**px-lib** is a collection of open source C firmware and documentation for microcontrollers to develop portable bare-metal code that is vendor and architecture neutral (or easier to reuse).